Global Equality & Diversity Supporting Organisations

 - Manufacturing and transport

 All of which present different transparency and inclusion challenges, many needing differing solutions.

 All presentations, filmed and also hosted online after the event, help create a unique digital library of professional development material in this fast developing discipline.

 Every participant will have access to the library to share with their colleagues.

-Job titles of professionals who attended the 2017 Global Equality & Diversity Conference 2017 included:
+Job titles of professionals attending the 2018 Global Equality & Diversity Conference will include:

 Alternatively, bring staff and clients together to watch GED 2018 online